Examples and counter-examples of log-symplectic manifolds: Reversing the surgeries

 \section{Reversing the surgeries}

-Last section we managed to produce several examples of proper log-symplectic manifolds out of symplectic manifolds.
-One might rightfully expect that there are more examples of such structures: for one thing, in all our constructions we used building blocks that emanated from Theorem \ref{theo:proper local form} but for which the Stiefel--Whitney class either vanished or corresponded to the generator of $H^1(S^1;\Z_2)$ therefore leaving out a number of possibilities.
-On the other hand, if we assume that $M$ is orientable or, in the nonorientable case, take the orientable double cover, then any proper singular locus automatically is associated to the zero Stiefel-Whitney class and hence it has neighboorhood diffeomorphic as a Poisson manifold to the building blocks used in Construction \ref{cons:singular fiber}.
-Next we rephrase the question about existence of other log-symplectic structures in terms of the symplectic group of $F$ and show that in four dimensions any log-symplectic structure is created out of our surgeries and hence can be cut up and filled into a collection of compact symplectic manifolds.
+Last section we managed to produce several examples of log-symplectic manifolds out of symplectic manifolds.
+One might rightfully expect that there are more examples of such structures: for one thing the Stiefel--Whitney class either vanished (first construction) or corresponded to the generator of $H^1(S^1;\Z_2)$ (second construction), therefore leaving out a number of possibilities.
+On the other hand, if we assume that $M$ is orientable or, in the nonorientable case, take the orientable double cover, then any singular locus automatically is associated to the zero Stiefel-Whitney class and hence it has neighboorhood diffeomorphic, as a Poisson, manifold to the building blocks used in Construction \ref{cons:singular fiber}.
+Next we show that in four dimensions any log-symplectic structure is created out of our surgeries and hence can be cut up and filled into a collection of compact symplectic manifolds.

-\begin{theorem} Let $(M,\pi)$ be a compact, orientable, proper log-symplectic manifold.
-If for each component $Z_i$ of the singular locus the corresponding symplectomorphism $\gf_i$ represents a class in $\mathrm{Mon}(F_i)$ where $F_i$ is the compact leaf of $Z_i$ then each unoriented component of $M\backslash \cup_i Z_i$ can be compactified as a symplectic manifold. \end{theorem}

-\begin{remark} Note that in the theorem above {\it compactified} does mean that one can possibly ``add" a large open set with nontrivial topology to the components of $M\backslash Z$. \end{remark}

-\begin{proof} Given a compact orientable log-symplectic manifold $M$ and $Z \subset M $ a proper component of the singular locus, Theorem \ref{theo:proper local form} states that the Poisson structure on a \nhood\ of $Z$ is determined by the symplectic leaf $(F,\sigma)$, a symplectomorphism $\gf$ and a period $\lambda >0$.
-Following Construction \ref{cons:singular fiber}, in order to be able to cut $M$ along $Z$ and fill the result with a symplectic structure all we need is a fibration over $S^1$ for which $\gf$ is the monodromy map of a loop. \end{proof}